qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   Depending on settings, eg :ref:`a filter <vector_query_builder>` applied to the layer, an icon is displayed on the right of the layer name in the :guilabel:`Layers` panel.
-Hover over the icon to get more details and/or update the setting.
+Hover over the icon to get more details and double-click to update the setting.

 .. index:: Group, Layer